December-ways 1864 | Dawn to Noon | Cupola

 I showed her Secrets – Morning’s Nest -, c.
 1862 (Fr346A)

-Bird species in the scatterplot for June number just over 100, with losses of almost a third from the high count of May.
+Bird species in the scatterplot for June number just over 100, with losses of almost a third from May’s high count.

 :00